 Mobile phones are one of the most essential things nowadays.
-Also, it is a priced device among some other electronic devices.
-As a mobile phone have numerous precious components and chips inside of it, so top-notch precautions are taken.
-Some of the most used mobile phone brands are Apple, Samsung, HTC, BlackBerry, Sony Ericsson, Google, Huawei, Motorola, OnePlus, Nokia, vivo, Xiaomi and so on.
-Now there are two categories of building a phone.
+Also, it has become costly device among some other electronic devices.
+As mobile phones have numerous precious components and chips inside of it, so top-notch precautions are taken when manufacturing them.
+Some of the most popular mobile phone manufacturers are Apple, Samsung, HTC, BlackBerry, Sony Ericsson, Google, Huawei, Motorola, OnePlus, Nokia, vivo, Xiaomi and so on.
+Now there are two categories of building a mobile phone.
 One is manufacturing the devices/components and the other is assembling the devices.
 In this article, we’re going to talk about the second one which is the assembling factory.

-Mobile phone manufacturing factories are one of the safest where engineers take maximum precaution at every step.
-From tiny safety measurements to giant measurements every single thing is brought under concern.
+Mobile phone manufacturing factories are one of the safest where factory workers or engineers take maximum precaution at every step.
+From tiny safety precaution to giant measurements, every single thing is brought under concern.
 Some of the things will be hard to believe if not worked in a phone manufacturing factory.
 So, let’s break the barrier and get into it.

-Building: There are hundreds of hundreds of mobile phone manufacturing units around the world of different brands.
+Building: There are hundreds of hundreds of mobile phone manufacturing facilities around the world.
 Every one of them is highly safe from all electrical hazards and other issues.
-First of all, let’s talk about the building.
-Where devices are assembled, there the building is not a regular building, during the design of the building things comes under concern, but in case of any emergency, it doesn’t affect the inside at all.
-Plus all the high-standard electrical safety parameters are strictly followed so that no single incident occurs.
-Every electrical bus is connected to sufficient surge protectors so that any incoming spike is suppressed without letting anyone know.
+First of all, let’s talk about the building or structure.
+The building is not a regular building where devices gets assembled, during the design of the building several things comes under concern, so that in case of any emergency, it doesn’t affect the inside process at all.
+In addition to that, all the high-standard electrical safety parameters are strictly followed so that no single incident occurs.
+Every single electrical bus is connected to sufficient amount of surge protectors so that any incoming spike is suppressed without letting the system know.
 It also helps against lighting during thunderstorms just because enough lightning arrestors are connected.
 Also, there are plenty of CB (Circuit Breaker) connected to every device inside the factory.

-Then the employee must go through a couple of tests such as several Metal tests, magnetic field tests, x-ray tests, and so on.
-Enforced security personnel check the body several times so that there are minimum tolerances.
-It should keep in mind that, nobody can enter the floor with a metal, whatever it is, it could be a metal chain or pen but these aren’t allowed too.
+Then the employee must go through a couple of scans such as Metal scanning, magnetic field scans, x-ray scans, and so on.
+Enforced security personnel check the body several times so that there are very minimum tolerances.
+It should be kept in mind that, nobody can enter the floor with a metal, whatever it is, it could be a metal chain or pen these aren’t allowed as well.
 It is prohibited to put off the cap/suit/pant/slipper inside the production floor.

 Inside the factory: A big giant central air conditioning system is installed to maintain proper air circulation.
 Usually, inside a mobile phone factory, there are tons of electronic materials, semiconductor devices, and A-class materials i.e.: Liquid Crystal Module, Camera Sensor, Main Board, Mainboard upper cover, and Battery cover stored in the material room.
-These devices/components' ages are very much reactive to temperature and humidity.
-So, these parameters are controlled in such a way that it doesn’t get affected by the company itself.
-Below ambient temperature, around 17-23 degrees Celsius is followed and humidity is between 40% to 60%.
+These devices/components are very much reactive to static electricity, temperature and humidity.
+So, these parameters are controlled in such a way so that it doesn’t get affected by the company itself.
+Below ambient temperature, around 17-23 degrees Celsius is followed and humidity is maintained in between 40% to 60%.

 ESD Safety: ESD stands for Electro-static Discharge.
 Inside the factory, some very important parameters are brought under great concern.
 One of them is ESD.
-Every single device is connected to the main ESD bus and the bus is connected to the entire grid of the building.
+Every single electronic device inside the factory is connected to the main ESD bus and the bus is connected to the earthing of the building.
 This means every single of them are practically earthed and it means everything.
 From chairs, tables, and trolleys to giant electrical equipment.

 Alongside, the floor is divided into two major parts.
 One of them is the normal area another one is the ESD area.
 The floor tape is attached to indicate which one is an ESD area and which one is a non-ESD area.
 Only authorized personnel are allowed to enter the ESD area.

 Working stations and devices: For one specific device model there are dedicated assembly lines, these are also called Online Process Lines.
 The operator works on workstations.
-Every workstation is covered by ESD table matt and these mats are practically earthed or ESD non-reactive.
+Every workstation is covered by ESD table mat and these mats are made of electron non-conductive material.
 Every station has one or more electrical devices which are electrically earthed plus the chair and table too.
 The most amazing thing is the person who is working on the working station is electrically earthed by a wristband.
 During working time, none is allowed to take off those wristbands.
 These are also known as ESD bands.
 Now the most interesting part is every station has one fan named De-ionizing fan or people also call it ION fan.

-Backup power supply: Power cut usually occurs in such countries but factories never shut down just because of power cuts.
-Even though the incoming power is not coming from the general grid where mass consumers are connected.
-They must have a sub-station installed inside the premises.
+Backup power supply: Power cut usually occurs in such countries but factories runs 24x7.
+Even though the incoming power is not coming from the national grid where mass consumers are connected.
+They must have a dedicated sub-station inside the premises.

 There are some dedicated industrial lines whose powers usually never get cut off, if a power cut occurs then what happens?
-Yes, they have backup plans, usually, factories have big giant backup generators/dynamos, and ATS is connected middle of the grid so in the seconds the power gets cut from the national grid the captive generators can continue supplying power without any unexpected delay.
+Yes, they have backup plans, usually, factories have big giant backup generators/dynamos, and ATS (Automatic Transfer Switch) is connected so in the seconds the power gets cut from the national grid the captive generators can continue supplying power without any unexpected delay.
 That makes it an uninterrupted supply, indeed.

 How to get out of the premises: Simple!
-How did you enter the premises that are the only way out?
-Like all the checks and tests you have to cross to get to the main entrance.
-None can take a single tiny piece of metal from the factory, it is highly secured and all the precautions are taken in such great concern.
-As I have personal work experience in a mobile phone manufacturing factory so it was a great opportunity to work in that place.
-Hope this will encourage you to work in a mobile phone manufacturing factory.
+How did you enter the premises that is the only way out.
+Like all the scans and tests you have to pass to get to the main entrance.
+None can take a single tiny piece of metal from the factory, it is highly secured and all the precautions are taken in such a way.
+As I have personal work experience in a mobile phone manufacturing factory so it was a great opportunity to learn about that place.
+Hope this will help you learning about the safety featury of a mobile phone assembly factory.
 In some days, we’ll try to talk about “How they make a mobile phone device in detail!”, till then stay safe, and stay blessed.